masloorzech/NoteIt/README.md

 # 📒 NoteIt

-**NoteIt** is a mobile application built using **Jetpack (Compose/XML)** that allows users to manage their personal task list efficiently.
+**NoteIt** is a mobile application built using **Jetpack Compose** that allows users to manage their personal task list efficiently.
 Users can create, edit, and delete tasks, receive notifications about upcoming deadlines, and organize tasks using categories and attachments.

 ## 📸 Screenshots